Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

     </plugins>
 </build>
  ```

+### Install the Azure Toolkit for Intellij

+The [Azure toolkit](intellij/azure-toolkit-for-intellij-installation.md) is necessary if you're going to be deploying web apps or APIs programmatically but is not currently used for any other kinds of development.
+The following is a summary of the installation process.
+For detailed stpes, visit [Installing the Azure Toolkit for IntelliJ](intellij/azure-toolkit-for-intellij-installation.md).

+Select the **File** menu and then select **Settings...**.

+Select **Browse repositories...** and then search "Azure" and install the **Azure toolkit for Intellij**.

+Restart Intellij.

+### Install the Azure Toolkit for Eclipse

+The [Azure toolkit](eclipse/azure-toolkit-for-eclipse.md) is necessary if you're going to be deploying web apps or APIs programmatically but is not currently used for any other kinds of development.
+The following is a summary of the installation process.
+For detailed stpes, visit [Installing the Azure Toolkit for Eclipse](eclipse/azure-toolkit-for-eclipse.md).

+Select the **Help** menu and then select **Install New software**.

+In the **Work with:** field enter `http://dl.microsoft.com/eclipse` and press enter.

+Then, select the checkbox next to **Azure toolkit for Java** and uncheck the checkbox for **Contact all update sites during install to find required software**.
+Then select next.

 ## Create a Linux virtual machine

 Create a new file named `AzureApp.java` in the project's `src/main/java/com/fabirkam` directory and paste in the following block of code.
 Update the `userName` and `sshKey` variables with real values for your machine.
 The code creates a new Linux VM with name `testLinuxVM` in a resource group `sampleResourceGroup` running in the US East Azure region.